 The STN display provides the highest possible contrast and widest viewing angle under all conditions.
 Contrast control of this type of display is generally not necessary, so contrast control is provided as a means for possible adjustment due to aging at extreme ranges.
 In addition, the display has an automatic temperature compensation network.
 Press ENTER to initiate user entry mode, and the value will flash.

 Use arrow keys to modify the value; range is 0 to 8 (0 being lightest).
 Press ENTER to update and store the new value.

-Main Units

-This function allows the user to select either PPM or mg/l for the chlorine measurement.
+- Main Units This function allows the user to select either PPM or mg/l for the chlorine measurement. - Zero Filter This function forces the reading to zero when reading is below the entered value.

-Zero Filter

-This function forces the reading to zero when reading is below the entered value.
 For example, If the entered value were 0.0020 the display at 0.0019 would then indicate 0.0000.
-This feature is useful in blanking out zero noise.

-Main Display

-This function allows the user to change the measurement in the primary display area.
+This feature is useful in blanking out zero noise. - Main Display This function allows the user to change the measurement in the primary display area.
 The user may select between chlorine, sensor temperature, or output current.
 Using this function, the user may choose to put temperature in the main display area and chlorine on the secondary, lower line of the display.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
-Press ENTER to store the new value.

-lout1 Mode

-This function sets analog output #1 to either track chlorine (default) or enables the PID controller to operate on the chlorine input.
+Press ENTER to store the new value. - lout2 Mode This function sets analog output #2 to either temperature, PPM or pH (if enabled).
 Press ENTER to initiate user entry mode, and the entire value will flash.
-Use the UP arrow key to modify the desired value; selections include 1-ppm for chlorine tracking or 2-PID for chlorine PID control.
-Press ENTER to store the new value.
+Use the UP arrow key to modify the desired value; selections include 1temperature, 2-PPM or 3-pH.
+Press ENTER to store the new value. - Temp Units This function sets the display units for temperature measurement.

-Temp Units

-This function sets the display units for temperature measurement.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
-The choices are °F and °C. Press ENTER to store the new value.
+The choices are °F and °C. Press ENTER to store the new value. - pH Input Enables the auxiliary pH input on the instrument.

-pH Input

-Enables the auxiliary pH input on the instrument.
 Once enabled, an optional pH sensor can be added to the instrument to provide for additional monitoring of pH (dual instrument, chlorine + pH output.)

-For the relay-based analyzer with two analog outputs, the pH signal can also be sent to one of the analog outputs for monitoring of pH.
-Once enabled, the pH input value is displayed on the lower line of the MEASURE screens.
-Press ENTER to initiate user entry mode, and the entire value will flash.
-Use the UP arrow key to modify the desired display value.
-The choices are OFF and ON.
-Press ENTER to store the new value.

-pH Type

-Allows the user to select either 1-Comb or 2-Q22P.
+pH Type Allows the user to select either 1-Comb or 2-Q22P.
 The 1-Comb selection configures the monitor for a standard pH electrode without using its temperature compensation but in turn, uses the temperature compensator from the chlorine sensor.
 The 2-Q22P selection configures the monitor for use with the Q22P sensor or for the 4-20 mA input from any other pH monitor.